Brest-Java-Course-2019/Boyko-Pavel/README.md

 # Project Title

-Test Java project to study technologies such as git, maven, continuous integration, continuous delivery and others.
+Test Java project to study technologies such as git, maven, spring, JUnit, Thymeleaf, Bootstrap and others.

 ## Getting Started